ARMmbed/mbed-os-example-client/README.md

 1. On mbed Device Connector, go to [My devices > Connected devices](https://connector.mbed.com/#endpoints).
 Your device should be listed here.
 1. Press the `SW2` button on the device a number of times (make a note of how many times you did that).
 1. Go to [Device Connector > API Console](https://connector.mbed.com/#console).
 1. Enter `https://api.connector.mbed.com/endpoints/DEVICE_NAME/3200/0/5501` in the URI field and click **TEST API**.
 Replace `DEVICE_NAME` with your actual endpoint name.
-The device name can be found in the `source/security.h` file, see variable `MBED_ENDPOINT_NAME` or it can be found from the traces [Monitoring the application](https://github.com/ARMmbed/mbed-os-example-client#monitoring-the-application).
+The device name can be found in the `security.h` file, see variable `MBED_ENDPOINT_NAME` or it can be found from the traces [Monitoring the application](https://github.com/ARMmbed/mbed-os-example-client#monitoring-the-application).
 1. The number of times you pressed `SW2` is shown.
 1. Press the `SW3` button to unregister from mbed Device Connector.
 You should see `Unregistered Object Successfully` printed to the serial port and the LED starts blinking.
 This will also stop your application.
 Press the `RESET` button to run the program again.